 The history of Audio T

 Originally, Audio Technica was a part time activity.
 Adverts were placed in The Gramophone for equipment described as ex-dem or display.
-It was 100% brand new however as brand new equipment was not allowed to be sold at discount prices.
+It was 100% brand new, however, as brand new equipment was not allowed to be sold at discount prices.
 John realised there was a gap in the market and published a directory of all the equipment that was available.
 It specified all the features and was accepted as a reference guide by other dealers.

-The company made its mark as an individual shop that was not afraid to speak its mind, even though it cost business.
+The company made its mark as an individual shop, mainly staffed by students, that was not afraid to speak its mind even though it cost business.
 If a product wasn't up to scratch they would have it independently tested and voice the results.
 It didn't matter how big and respected the companies were (there was a famous argument with Leak at the time).

 Needing more space the shop moved to West Hampstead in 1972 where it continued to be Britain's most innovative retailer, offering such firsts as direct cut discs, optional five-year warranties and full test reports on amplifiers sold.
 John was unusual in as much he did not see other dealers as competition.
 In fact he was the first to advertise all the other local dealers in an advertisement.
 Another innovative feature was the fact that Audio T closed on Mondays.
 The notorious Midnight Sales were a renowned feature of this period.
 Audio T was a very unusual company - unconventional hours, dress and views - and people loved it!
 Even in these early days it was branching out: Audio T Cambridge started in 1971 and Audio T Windsor in 1974.
 But this expansion didn't last and ultimately John sold out to concentrate on helping people with learning difficulties, something he did until 2001.

-In October 2002 we took over the running of the three Jeffries Hi-Fi stores along the South coast (Brighton, Eastbourne and Portsmouth).
+In October 2002 Audio T took over the running of the three Jeffries Hi-Fi stores along the South coast (Brighton, Eastbourne and Portsmouth).
 Founded in Eastbourne in 1935 by Edward Jeffries, the stores had an enviable reputation in the towns they served.
 In 1978 the company was taken over from Edward Jeffries son John by Kevin and Alison Maxfield, who ran the company until September 2002.

 Through the years Audio T has had a legion of well known customers, particularly musicians, who, we believe, appreciated its blend of innovation and honesty.
 Those you may have heard of include: Emma Watson, Andrew Lloyd Webber, Noel Gallagher, Justin Hawkins (The Darkness), Paul Potts (Winner of Britain's Got Talent 2007), Bonnie Tyler, Karl Hyde and Rick Smith of Underworld, Dr Karl Jenkins, Julian Mendelsohn (Record Producer), Jay Kay (Jamiroquai), Will Young, Russell Watson, Mark Potter (Elbow lead guitar), Bernard Sumner from New Order, Mani (Stone Roses), Joe Jackson, John McVie of Fleetwood Mac, Gary Brooker of Procal Harum, Elton John, Keith Moon, Vivian Stanshall, Keith Emerson, Brian Davison of the Nice, Sid Vicious, Kevin Rowland, Ian Maclagan of the Small Faces, Russ Ballard and Colin Blunstone of the Zombies, Leo Sayer, Johnny Rotten and, in a different vein, Leopold Stowkowsky the conductor.
-Non musical customers include Jamie Oliver, Jon Motson, Graeme Hick (England and Worcestershire cricket player), Rowan Atkinson, Nigel Benn, Burt Wouk, Andrew Sachs, Matt Lucas, Dennis Healey, Stanley Baxter, John Williams, Terry Gilliam, Sir Roger Bannister and a certain Farad Azima - now well known as the founder of Mission.
+Non musical customers include Jamie Oliver, Jon Motson, Graeme Hick (England and Worcestershire cricket player), Rowan Atkinson, Nigel Benn, Burt Kwouk, Andrew Sachs, Matt Lucas, Dennis Healey, Stanley Baxter, John Williams, Terry Gilliam, Sir Roger Bannister and a certain Farad Azima - now well known as the founder of Mission.